-Our primary task, in this chapter, is to provide an overview of the available positions relating to metaphysical attitudes and moral responsibility.
+Our primary task, in this chapter, is to provide an overview of the available positions relating to existential attitudes and moral responsibility.
 For this purpose, as it concerns the contemporary debate, the right place to begin is with P.F.
 Strawson’s enormously influential discussion in “Freedom and Resentment” (first published in 1962).
 In this paper Strawson introduces the labels of “optimism” and “pessimism” as a way of categorizing the opposing parties in the debate concerning the relationship between moral responsibility and the thesis of determinism.
 He describes the “Pessimists” as those who hold that if the thesis of determinism is true, then the concepts of moral obligation and responsibility really have no application, and the practices of punishing and blaming, of expressing moral condemnation and approval are really unjustified (Strawson 1962/2013: 63).
 The “Optimists”, however, “hold that these concepts and practices in no way lose their raison d'être if the thesis of determinism is true” (Strawson 1962/2013: 63).
 (Hereafter I will use capital letters when citing the specific labels that Strawson employs.)
 Strawson also distinguishes a third party in this debate, “the genuine moral skeptic”, who takes the view “that the notions of moral guilt, of blame, of moral responsibility are inherently confused and that we can see this to be so if we consider the consequences of either the truth of determinism or its falsity” (Strawson 1962/2013: 63).

 Strawson’s tripartite analysis is in some respects confusing and problematic.
 First, there is the question concerning the relationship between the Pessimist and the Skeptic.
 The Pessimist, as Strawson usually presents this position, is a libertarian Pessimist, who believes that determinism is false and that we do have free will.
 Both the libertarian Pessimist and the Skeptic are incompatibilists.
 The Skeptic, however, denies that we have free will, whether determinism is true or false.
 The Skeptic, therefore, rejects libertarian metaphysics (e.g. “contra-causal freedom” of some kind) and maintains that there are no free and responsible moral agents – which is certainly a dramatic conclusion.
 Since the libertarian Pessimist is not a Skeptic – and believes that humans are moral agents who have free will – there is an important sense in which the libertarian Pessimist is actually optimistic.
 Clearly, then, both the libertarian Pessimist and the (compatibilist) Optimist share the (optimistic) view that we enjoy free will of the relevant kind that supports moral responsibility.
 Where they differ, is that the Optimist believes that this does not require the falsity of determinism, whereas the libertarian Pessimist believes that it does.